-By Ruth Dolan.
-Last Updated 10th February 2021.
+By Joanne Jeffries.
+Last Updated 14th July 2021.
 Have you endured a dog bite attack injury?
 Welcome to our guide on dog bite claims and dog bite compensation.
 Britain is known for being a nation of dog lovers, with the People’s Dispensary for Sick Animals (P.D.S.A.) finding in 2020 that there are around 10.1 million of our four-legged friends being kept as pets across the country.

 Most dogs are well cared for and have good temperments, making them wonderful companions for humans, however, dogs can become aggressive if they are mistreated, neglected, or have been encouraged by their owners to attack others or if they have not been kept under correct control or supervision.

 If a dog (or any other sort of animal including a human) has bitten you and the dog bite attack injury has broken the skin, then you should seek immediate medical treatment for your injury to prevent the transmission of infection.

 Prevent a Dog Bite Attack Injury

 Remember, part of being a good dog owner is taking responsibility for the way the animal behaves.
 This includes correct behaviour training, not encouraging your dog to be aggressive (for example, raising a dog to be a fighting dog or “status” dog), making sure the dog is kept under proper control when out in public (for example keeping it on a lead) and is correctly supervised around others.

 If a dog has bitten you, attacked you, if you have been bitten by a dog in the workplace or bitten by a dangerous dog and the dog owner or another party was to blame then you could claim personal injury compensation from them, to hold them accountable for their actions.
 Dog attack compensation settlements could be worth tens of thousands of pounds if your injuries are serious, so it’s well worth pursuing your dog bite claims.